DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud/dotnet-cloud-gettingstarted.md

 ## Initializing SDK

-To start, initialize a client using the API key.
+To start, initialize a client using the SDK key.

 ```csharp
 using System;